-Legalizing Marijuana Advocate Woody Harrelson Quits Pot
+Marijuana Legalization Advocate Woody Harrelson Quits Pot

 Pot smokers are far more likely to feel euphoria, and medical marijuana seems to be incredibly efficacious at treating a wide variety of ailments, including chronic pain and insomnia.

 The problem Woody has with pot is constant use.
 For many people, moderation just doesn’t happen that easily.
-Harrelson had a hard time coming up with the right words to describe the effect of pot overuse, but said, “when you’re doing it all the time, it just becomes … Well, you know.”
+Harrelson had a hard time coming up with the right words to describe the effect of pot overuse, but he said that “when you’re doing it all the time, it just becomes … Well, you know.”

-Eventually Woody explained what was bothering him about his decades of using pot all the time, every day, without limits.
+Eventually, Woody explained what was bothering him about his decades of using pot all the time, every day, without limits.

 “I feel like it was keeping me from being emotionally available.”

 What do you think of legalizing marijuana?
-Should Woody Harrelson keep fighting to legalize marijuana even though Harrelson quit pot?
+Should Woody Harrelson keep fighting to legalize marijuana even though he quit pot?

-[Featured Image by Nicholas Hunt/Getty Images for Sundance Film Festival]
+[Featured Image by Nicholas Hunt/Getty Images]